Updated: Oct 24, 2020

 Players each have a couple of single-use tools: a Spacer that lets you reserve a place in the lei for a card you don't yet have, and a Knife that lets you cut any card from your lei (removing it from the game).
 Judicious use of these tools, and the Fish Hook (which scores you 10 points if it ends up as the middle card in your lei), can help you to build a high-scoring run.
 You can also boost your score by meeting the conditions set on any of the three 'guest' cards laid out at random at the start of the game.

 In Lucky Luau, designer Jeff Boltz has come up with a set collection and pattern building game that's simple enough for even quite young children to play yet there's enough depth to keep seasoned gamers competitively engaged for its 20 minutes filler-length playing time.
 The game benefits too from Anastas Ermolina's attractive illustrations.

-Lucky Luau is due to launch on Kickstarter on 15 September.
+Lucky Luau launched on Kickstarter on 15 September.
 Click here for a Fish Hook to the Kickstarter campaign.